 Under FERPA an "education record" includes information that personally identifies a student as well as information, in any medium, that pertains to the student and is maintained and shared by the institution, including anecdotal information.
 Education records can exist in any form including handwritten, typed, computer-generated, videotape, audiotape, film, microfilm, microfiche, e-mail, and others.

 Under FERPA, a school official is defined as any staff or faculty member who has a legitimate educational interest.
 Access to student records is based on a demonstrated need to know.

 Are you a new student employee, faculty or staff member?
 Would you like to brush up on your FERPA knowledge?
-Please complete the online training, UW FERPA 101: Basics.
-Click the button below to get started.
+We encourage you to take the UW FERPA Training Course for UW Employees.
+Click the button below to get started (UW NetID req'd).